makertum/non-planar-layer-fdm/README.md

 - Yes, totally.
 If you want straight parts afterwards you need to pre-warp them.
 - I'm currently experimenting with ImplicitCAD for pre-warped parts.

-### There is a @#! in your code.
-You should die.
-- I know those canons.
-It's the Perl.
-What was the question?

 ### Why u no use CPAN modules, i.e. Gcode::Interpreter
-- Not because they suck, really, they're just not made for this kind of experiments
+- Not because they suck, really, they're just not made for this kind of experiments.

 ## Troubleshooting

 ### Why doesn't it work
-- You're running Windows 8.1 and might be experiencing a Slic3r bug
+- Are you running Windows 8.1 and might be experiencing a Slic3r bug?
+- Are you using the `Slic3r -> Print Settings -> Layers and perimeters -> Vertical shells -> Spiral vase`?
+This option is currently incompatible with the script.
-- You might have missed to check `Slic3r -> Printer Settings -> General -> Advanced -> Use relative E distances`
+- Did you check `Slic3r -> Printer Settings -> General -> Advanced -> Use relative E distances`?
-- You're using the vase-mode in Slic3r, which is currently incompatible with the script.
+- Did you make sure the script file is executable by `chmod 755 non-planar-layer-fdm.pl`?

 ## Disclaimer / License
 This is a work in progress.
 Any suggestions are heavily welcome.
 All scripts in this repository are licensed under the GNU Affero General Public License, version 3.
 Created by Moritz Walter 2016.